nigelhao/onetouch/README.md

 # onetouch
-A middleware that help you manage virtual machine from creating to deleting
+Middleware that help you manage virtual machine from creating to deleting